Otasmacour/EllipseToCircle/README.md

 I use this expression in the GetYCoordinateOnEllipse(float x) method.
 I ignore the absolute value because I'm only interested in the positive y-coordinate.

 After I get the optimal point, I check if the 2 given resulting, equal shapes really form a circle.
-If so, it must be true that the distance from the optimal point to any point on the quarter circle is always the same
+If so, it must be true that the distance from the optimal point to any point on the quarter circle is always the same.
 ![distances](https://github.com/Otasmacour/EllipseToCircle/assets/111227700/61ed4b42-8ec4-4fa4-8105-4cfaa6798d75)

 In a similar way to the FindOptimalPoint() method, I pass points from B to O, plug their x-coordinates into GetYCoordinateOnEllipse(float x) to get the corresponding point on the ellipse, and calculate the distance from O for that point.